-As with any type of construction, groundborne vibration and noise levels may at times be perceptible.
-However, construction phases that have the highest potential of producing vibration (pile driving and use of jackhammers and other high power tools) would be intermittent and would only occur for short periods of time for any individual project site.
+As with any type of construction, vibration levels may at times be perceptible.
+However, construction phases that have the highest potential of producing vibration (pile driving and use of jackhammers and other high-power tools) would be intermittent and would only occur for short periods of time for any individual project site.